COVID-19 Reopening Matrix

 - Passengers in transit; among limited other exceptions.

-• Entry restrictions are lifted for those traveling from other EU/Schengen Area country, regardless of nationality or purpose of travel.
+• Entry restrictions are lifted for those traveling from other EU/Schengen Area countries, regardless of nationality or purpose of travel.

 • Entry from other non-EU/Schengen Area countries is allowed for: